Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Conclusion

 \section{Conclusion}

 This paper introduced and detailed the Randomized Attention Test (RAT) protocol, a novel mechanism specifically designed to address the verifier's dilemma concerning validator attentiveness within Optimistic Rollups.
 By employing probabilistic challenges, RAT proactively monitors and incentivizes validator diligence.
-Our game-theoretic analysis established the conditions for an Ideal Security Equilibrium, demonstrating that honest and attentive behavior from all participants can be encouraged.
+Our game-theoretic analysis established the conditions for the Ideal Security Equilibrium, demonstrating that honest and attentive behavior from all participants can be encouraged.
 Significantly, this desirable state is shown to be practically achievable with modest economic penalties for non-compliance and a low challenge probability, thereby minimizing L1 gas overhead and operational expenses.
 The analysis also provided a framework for understanding the trade-offs inherent in tuning RAT's parameters.
-Ultimately, RAT is proposed as a vital complement to existing Fraud Proof mechanisms, enhancing the security posture of Optimistic Rollup systems by ensuring that validators are not just present, but actively and correctly performing their crucial verification duties.
-This work paves the way for more robust and trustworthy ORU implementations.
+Ultimately, RAT is proposed as a vital complement to existing fraud proof mechanisms, enhancing the security posture of Optimistic Rollup systems by ensuring that validators are not just present, but actively and correctly performing their crucial verification duties.
+Our implementation data further demonstrate that deploying RAT introduces negligible operational overhead.
+This work paves the way for more robust and trustworthy optimistic rollup implementations.